octocruise/docs/quickstart/index.md

 ## <a name="examples"></a>Examples

-Our [examples repo](https://github.com/pulumi/examples) on GitHub contains examples across many clouds -- AWS, Azure, GCP, and Kubernetes -- languages -- JavaScript, TypeScript, Python, and Go -- and scenarios -- containers, serverless, and infrastructure.
+Our [Examples repo](https://github.com/pulumi/examples) on GitHub contains examples across many clouds -- AWS, Azure, GCP, and Kubernetes -- languages -- JavaScript, TypeScript, Python, and Go -- and scenarios -- containers, serverless, and infrastructure.
 Each example is self-contained and easily deployable with instructions in its README.